Andreyome/IT-Company-Task-Manager/README.md

 # IT‑Company Task Manager
-A Django-based task management system for IT tems.
+A Django-based task management system for IT teams.
 Create, assign, and track tasks with priorities, positions, and types.
 ## 🌐 Live Demo
 [Project deployed to Render](https://it-company-task-manager-btri.onrender.com/)
 # Installation